Nighthater/LED-501_SMD-Adapter/README.md

 - SMD LEDs
 - 5mm THT LED (Serves as adapter for the LED-501 mount)

-## Optional:
-- M3 Threaded Insert
-- M3 Grub Screw / Thumb Screw

-This allows you to mount the Adapter to the LED-501 using 2 screws for better mounting

 ## Features
-- Sturdy Mounting Mechanism
 - Quickly Change between different LEDs (Different PCBs Required)
 - Easy and Cheap to manufacture